robertdesonierjr/Getting-and-Cleaning-Data-Course-Project/codeBook.md

 Data

 PROCESSING
 Compressed data set is first downloaded and unzipped.
+The files X_train and X_test are converted to data frames called trainData and testData prior to

 As per the problem statement the following steps are required (1) Merge the training and the test sets to create one data set.